istio/istio/demos/apps/bookinfo/README.md

 # Running the Bookinfo Application

-1. Change your current working directory to [demos/apps/bookinfo](.):
+1. Change your current working directory to the bookinfo application directory:

    ```bash
    cd demos/apps/bookinfo